lustered/cuteplayer/README.md

 ##### If you don't want it to, just make sure you have a python3 < 3.9 version and install the requirements

+### Ubuntu-based: mpv version can be a hassle.
+Make sure you install the latest mpv(repo)/libmpv and python-mpv=0.3.9

     ./install

 ## Mac